 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Chilblain lupus is a symptom of lupus.
-Lupus is an autoimmune disorder (when your immune system mistakenly attacks healthy cells).
-People with chilblain lupus get painful red or purple sores and discolored patches of skin.
+Chilblain lupus is an uncommon type of lupus that affects your skin (cutaneous lupus erythematosus or CLE).
+Chilblain lupus causes painful red or purple sores and discolored patches (plaques) of skin.
 These small sores (chilblains) form or worsen after exposure to cold temperatures.
 The word “chilblain” comes from words that mean “cold” and “sore.”
+For most people, avoiding cold temperatures and taking medications keep symptoms at bay.

 Advertisement